zhoushanghai/MimicKit/README.md

 ## Visualizing Training Logs

-When using the TensorBoard logger during training, a TensorBoard `events` file will be saved the same output directory as the log file.
+When using the TensorBoard logger during training, a TensorBoard `events` file will be saved in the same output directory as the log file.
 The log can be viewed with:
 ```
 tensorboard --logdir=output/ --port=6006 --samples_per_plugin scalars=999999
 ```